bright/new-www/content/projects/legacy-modernization-of-30-year-old-restaurant-pos-confidential-project.md

 Day by day we retain compatibility while integrating new technologies. **We deliver code compatible with the old POS and aligned with modern standards.
 This way, when the old version is eventually retired, the new one will be self-sustainable and ready for further development and scalability**.

 Another challenge is adjusting to the various hardware that restaurants possess.
-Therefore we have to pay extra attention to performance and memory efficiency to make the software accessible on a spectrum of devices, both new and old.
-To achieve that we also introduced app performance monitoring with Grafana, which enables us to foresee performance issues before they could affect users.
+Therefore we have to **pay extra attention to performance and memory efficiency to make the software accessible on a spectrum of devices**, both new and old.
+To achieve that **we also introduced app performance monitoring with Grafana, which enables us to foresee performance issues before they could affect users**.
 Thanks to reports and alerts, we are aware of some features not working properly or if the system is overloaded, and we can quickly react to that.

 <div className="image">![pos system restaurant](/images/pos_restaurant.png "pos system restaurant")</div>